 Learn more here: https://www.linkedin.com/edu/orange-coast-college-20116

 Betsy is the 11th US secretary of education.
 She was nominated by Donald Trump, and the US Senate confirmed her on 7 February 2007.
 Betsy went to Calvin College in Grand Rapids, Michigan where she graduated with Bachelor of Arts degree.
 Betsy is the wife to Dick DeVos who is an activist, entrepreneur, and a philanthropist.
 Betsy and dick have four children and five grandchildren.
 Before she was nominated for the US secretary position, Betsy had served on the boards of several charitable and civic organizations both locally and nationally.
-Some of them are Kids Hope USA and Kennedy Center for the Performing Arts.

 She has been participating in education matters for almost 30 years as a voice for parents and an advocate for children.
 She is mostly passionate about policies that help underserved children get a quality education.
 Her mother, a public schoolteacher influenced her passion in education matters at a young age.
 This love grew when her kids went to school, and she realized that not all children in the USA are given the opportunity to get a quality education.
 She joined leaders in her hometown who were doing their best to improve education opportunities for students.
 Since then, Betsy has been involved in the fight to ensure children and parents are getting better educational options.
 Check this related article from nypost.com